- Higher Education

 Once prospects have submitted the form, you can redirect them to a "Thank You" page.
 On this page, you can incorporate additional calls to action and content to keep their journey going.
 Using Forms Manager, you can also send an automated email to the family.

 Building Your School's Admissions Landing Page in Composer

-Under your "Admissions" parent page, create a new page for your landing page.
-For the sake of this blog, it is an inquiry page.
+Step 1: Under your "Admissions" parent page, create a new page for your inquiry landing page (if you don't have one already).